gyanl/garden/_notes/Public/Freelancing.md

 #### Show your work

 Create a place to show your work.
 This could be a portfolio on a site like Behance, Vimeo, Medium, or your own website.
 Putting your work out is more important than having it in any particular format.
-Some examples can be found at [[Portfolio Sites]].
+I maintain a list of [[Portfolio Sites]] that I like.

 If you are actively looking for jobs, also keep an updated copy of your resume on your website.
 Here are some [tips for making a great resume](https://gumroad.com/l/resumeguide).